Last updated on July 15, 2019

-Now, select the second task and under Azure subscription, select the service connection we have setup in earlier steps.
+Now, select the second task and under Azure subscription, select the service connection we have set up in earlier steps.
 After that, it gives you the list of applications to select from.
-The most important is Image name.
-Therefore, please ensure that it is exactly same as what you have setup in the build pipeline.
+The most important is the Image name.
+Therefore, please ensure that it is exactly the same as what you have set up in the build pipeline.

 We are almost done here.
 However, there is one missing.
 We have not yet enabled the automatic trigger for the release pipeline to start.
 Let’s do that now.

-Go back to Pipeline tab.
-If you now click the lightning bolt symbol at top right of artifact, it allows you to enable Continuous deployment trigger.
+Go back to the Pipeline tab.
+If you now click the lightning bolt symbol at the top right of the artifact, it allows you to enable Continuous deployment trigger.
 So, go ahead and do that.

 You can also add certain filters to the trigger if you want.
 But for now, I will keep it easy and simple.
 Finally, save the release pipeline.